jordonsc/icarus_qol/README.md

 * Epoxy (bone) now requires only 1 Crushed Bone
 * Crushed Bone now requires only 1 Bone
 * All tea/coffee drinks now only need 5 leaves
-* Portable Beacon no longer requires composites, all other requirements set to 2 items, now crafted on Machining Bench
 * Added a Workshop Repair Kit recipe for on-world Workshop item repairs, requires 5 composites and 5 carbon fiber, crafted at the Fabricator
 * Added a Rope recipe from Fur, similar to the Leather recipe